commutatus/cm-admin/README.md

 ## Deployment

-To deploy you can use github actions.
+To release a new version of the Gem you can use Github Actions.

 Go to Actions tab in your repository and click on `Bump Gem` workflow.
 You will see `Run workflow` button click on it and choose `Bump Type`, then click `Run Workflow` and it will bump the version of the gem and push the changes to the repository.